Mennonite Historical Library: Finding a home

 In 1927, the MHL was removed from the general college library into its own room on the third floor of the Goshen College Administration Building; a short while later, it was moved into a larger, more accessible room on the first floor of the same building.
 In 1940, the MHL became the first occupant of Goshen College's newly constructed Memorial Library, with stacks and workspace separate from the main college library collection.
 The Archives was then located adjacent to the MHL, as it was also in 1960 when both moved to the new facility for Goshen Biblical Seminary (now known as Newcomer Center).
 In 1967, the MHL rejoined the college library in its current residence, the third floor of the Harold and Wilma Good Library.
+In the 1970s as Goshen College and Goshen Biblical Seminary were negotiating terms of separating the two institutions, it was agreed that the MHL would remain at Goshen College in exchange for its collection being fully accessible to the seminary and Goshen College committing great financial resources to maintain the collection.

-Today, the MHL occupies approximately 60 percent of the third floor.
+Today, the MHL occupies the third floor.
 In addition to public space and a secure rare book room at the north end, portions of the collection are located in a storage area at the south end of the floor.
 A seminar room named in honor of historian John Horsch houses the 19th- and 20th-century works that were part of the collection Horsch formed at Scottdale, Pennsylvania.
-A current goal is to transform a work area into an artifact storage room.